statpascal/emul99/readme.txt

 apt-get install fpc gtk+3 libsdl2-dev

+under Debian Bookworm (the current base of Raspberry Pi OS) with

+apt-get install fpc libgtk-3-dev libsdl2-dev

 and under Ubuntu 21/Linux Mint with

 sudo apt install fp-compiler libsdl2-dev libgtk-3-dev build-essential

+A recent of version of the Free Pascal Compiler (3.2.x) is required.

 Development is mainly done under openSUSE Tumbleweed on x64.